MicrosoftDocs/azure-docs/articles/azure-video-analyzer/video-analyzer-docs/network-security.md

 ---
-title: Network security for Azure Video Analzyer resources
+title: Network security for Azure Video Analyzer resources
 description: This article describes how to use service tags for egress with Azure Video Analyzer ms.service: azure-video-analyzer ms.topic: how-to